dhellmann/pymotw/PyMOTW/os/index.rst

 Pipes
 =====

-The os module provides several functions for managing the I/O of child processes using *pipes*.
+The :mod:`os` module provides several functions for managing the I/O of child processes using *pipes*.
 The functions all work essentially the same way, but return different file handles depending on the type of input or output desired.
-For the most part, these functions are made obsolete by the :mod:`subprocess` module (added in 2.4), but there is a good chance you will encounter them if you are maintaining legacy code.
+For the most part, these functions are made obsolete by the :mod:`subprocess` module (added in Python 2.4), but there is a good chance you will encounter them if you are maintaining legacy code.

-The most commonly used pipe function is ``popen()``.
+The most commonly used pipe function is :func:`popen()`.
 It creates a new process running the command given and attaches a single stream to the input or output of that process, depending on the mode argument.
-While popen functions work on Windows, some of these examples assume some sort of Unix-like shell.
+While :func:`popen` functions work on Windows, some of these examples assume some sort of Unix-like shell.
 The descriptions of the streams also assume Unix-like terminology:

 * stdin - The "standard input" stream for a process (file descriptor 0) is readable by the process.
 This is usually where terminal input goes.